pranay6305/GIT-CLI/README.md

 # Introduction to Git and GitHub

 ## Simple Interest Calculator
+# Here is a new update by fthcvdr
  A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 ```
 Input: